TO THE MEMBERS OF GRASIM INDUSTRIES LIMITED

 PARTICULARS OF EMPLOYEES

-In accordance with the provisions of Section 197(12) of the Act read with Rules 5(2)and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 the names and other particulars of employees drawing remuneration in excess of thelimits set off in the aforesaid Rules including any statutory modification(s) orre-enactment(s) thereof for the time being in force are to be set out in the Board's Report as anannexure thereto.
-In line with the provisions of Section 136(1) of the Actthe Report and Accounts as set out therein are being sent to all Members of your Company excludingthe aforesaid information about the employees.
+In accordance with the provisions of Section 197(12) of the Act read with Rules 5(2)and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 the names and other particulars of employees drawing remuneration in excess of thelimits set off in the aforesaid Rules are to be set out in the Board's Report as anannexure thereto.
+In line with the provisions of Section 136(1) of the Act the Report andAccounts as set out therein are being sent to all the Members of your Company excludingthe aforesaid information about the employees.
 Any Member who is interested in obtainingthese particulars about employees may write to the Company Secretary at the RegisteredOffice of your Company.
-The aforesaid addendum is also available for inspection by themembers at the Registered Office of the Company from 21 days before the AGM and upto the dateof the ensuing AGM during business hours on working days.
+The aforesaid addendum is also available for inspection by themembers at the Registered Office of the Company 21 days before the AGM and upto the dateof the ensuing AGM during business hours on working days.

 Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are given in Annexure 'H' to this Report.

 EMPLOYEE STOCK OPTION SCHEMES (ESOS) Your Company has Employee Stock Option Scheme-2006(ESOS-2006) and Employee Stock Option Scheme-2013 (ESOS-2013) which provides for grant ofStock Options and/or Restricted Stock Units (RSUs) to eligible employees of the Company.

 The Shareholders have approved ESOS-2006 through postal ballot on 20th January 2007and ESOS-2013 at the 66th Annual General Meeting of the Company held on 17th August 2013.

 The details of Employee Stock Options granted pursuant to ESOS-2006 and the EmployeeStock Options and RSUs granted pursuant to ESOS-2013 as also the other

 A certificate from M/s.
 G. P Kapadia & Co.
-Chartered Accountants the StatutoryAuditors on the implementation of your Company'sEmployees Stock Option Schemes will beplaced at the ensuing AGM for inspection by the Members and a copy will also be availablefor inspection at the Registered Office of the Company.
+Chartered Accountants the StatutoryAuditors on the implementation of your Company's Employee Stock Option Schemes will beplaced at the ensuing AGM for inspection by the Members and a copy will also be availablefor inspection at the Registered Office of the Company.

 Your Company believes that its knowledge capital will drive growth and profitability.Your Company enjoys a strong brand image as a preferred and caring employer.
 The ongoingfocus is on attracting retaining and engaging talent with the objective of creating arobust talent pipeline at all levels.
-We also worked to strengthen the 'World of Opportunities' employee positioninginitiatives like a hiring freeze at some levels robust talent review career developmentconversations and best-in-class developmentopportunities will help enhance the employee experience at your Company.
+Value-based HR programmes have enabled yourCompany's HR team to be strategic partners for the business.
+Your Company laid stress tobuild a women- friendly workplace by introducing various initiatives around developmentand progression of women employees in the organisation.
+Your Company has focused oninternal talent and nurture them through the culture of continuous learning anddevelopment thereby building capabilities for creating future leaders.
+Your Companycontinues to work to strengthen the 'World of Opportunities' employee positioninginitiatives like a hiring freeze at some levels robust talent review career developmentconversations and best-in-class development opportunities which will help to enhance theemployee experience at your Company.